Tomatoes are one of the most popular and easy-growing plants in the whole world.

 Some varieties of tomato plants take very little time to bear fruit.
 One example of this is the “Bloody Butcher” tomato.

-This plant produces a tomato that is a little larger than the size of a cherry and takes a total of about 55 days to harvest, from growth to ripening stage.
+This plant produces a tomato that is a little larger than a cherry and takes about 55 days to harvest, from the growth to the ripening stage.

 Other varieties can take much longer.
-For example, the “Brandy Wine” tomato can take as long as 90 days to mature.
+For example, the “Brandy Wine” tomato can take 90 days to mature.

-When you start to see bright yellow blossoms on your tomato plant, that means that it is nearing the time for your plant to start bearing fruit.
+When you start to see bright yellow blossoms on your tomato plant, it is nearing the time for your plant to start bearing fruit.

 Read further for information on pollinating tomato flowers by hand.

-Following this, they will become bigger, riper, and eventually start to change color.
+Following this, they will become bigger and riper and eventually start to change color.

 It can take about 20 to 30 days for the tomato to ripen from the vine.

-Some chose to pick their tomatoes just as they start to change color and to ripen them off the plant instead.
+Some chose to pick their tomatoes just as they started to change color and to ripen them off the plant instead.

-In many cases, this can make your tomatoes ripen quicker, especially if you store them in a paper bag or with other ripening fruits.
+This can often make your tomatoes ripen quicker, especially if you store them in a paper bag or with other ripening fruits.

-Top tip – make sure to give your plants plenty of tomato food fertilizer during their fruit-bearing stages.
+Top tip – give your plants plenty of tomato food fertilizer during their fruit-bearing stages.

-They especially need a balance of phosphorus and potassium to aid in the ripening and growing process.
+They especially need a balance of phosphorus and potassium to aid in ripening and growth.

 Encouraging your tomato plant to grow fruit faster